A Weekend in Dog-Friendly Atlanta

 2 p.m.
 Ice Cream at Paolo’s Gelato

 After lunch, cool off with a frozen treat at Paolo’s Gelato.
-Choose from authentic Italian flavors like Pistacchio, Rose, Vino Rosso and Limoncello.
-The dog-friendly gelateria even makes a soy-based pet gelato just for Fido!
+Choose from authentic Italian flavors like Pistachio, Rose, Vino Rosso and Limoncello.
+The dog-friendly gelateria even makes a soy-based pet gelato just for canines!

 3 p.m.
 Souvenirs and a Siesta

-Stop by Pet Works Krog Street Market on your way back to the hotel to pick up a souvenir or two for your pooch.
-Pet Works sells all-natural dog food and treats, toys, collars and accessories.
+Stop by Inman Park Pet Works on your way to grab a local brew to pick up a souvenir or two for your pooch.
+Pet Works sells all-natural dog food, treats, toys, collars, and pet accessories.
 Let Fido pick out a new bandana or bowtie to remember his vacation in the ATL.
-Afterward, take a well-deserved nap with your furry friend before dinner.
+Afterward, stop for a 420 Extra Pale Ale and a Pretzel Nugz app at SweetWater Brewing Company’s dog-friendly taproom.
+The patio and shaded lawn area with picnic tables, lounge chairs, and games like beer pong is a great spot to spend a couple of hours.

 7 p.m.
 Dinner at The Family Dog